AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_firewall.html.markdown

   * `log_enabled`- (Optional) Valid values: true, false.
 Default value: false.
   * `description`- (Optional) Description of the policy.
 Example: "This is policy no.1".

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

+* `gw_original_name` - Name of the gateway to attach firewall policy to when it was created.

 ## Import

 **firewall** can be imported using the `gw_name`, e.g.